rob

 Hello and congrats on completing lesson one.
 My name is Rob and I'm a teaching assistant for Drawabox who will be handling your lesson one critique.
 Starting with your superimposed lines these are off to a fine start.
 You are keeping a clearly defined starting point with all of your wavering at the opposite end.
 Your ghosted lines and planes turned out well.
 You are using the ghosting method to good effect to get confident linework with a pretty decent deal of accuracy that will get better and better with practice.

-Overall this was a solid submission that showed a good deal of growth.
-Your line confidence took a bit of a hit with your boxes as you became overly concerned about accuracy but other that I'm seeing steady improvement.
-I think you are understanding most of the concepts these lessons are trying to convey quite well.
+Overall this was a really solid submission that showed a good deal of growth.
+The main issue I noticed is that you started getting line wobble once you were more concerned about accuracy and started slowing down during some of the ellipse and box exercises.
+Just remember to focus on a confident smooth line first.
+Otherwise I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!

 Next Steps: